 Celebrities with Flower Tattoos

 Flower tattoos are not just popular for the common man (or women as the case may be).
-There are many celebrities that adorn their skin with flower tattoos.
+Many celebrities adorn their skin with flower tattoos.

 - Drew Barrymore, the poster girl for pure beauty and innocence, has a mixture of flowers in a tattoo on her lower left hipbone.